-In the Census, the Grandhika dialect 232 on the coast was called Valmiki.
-The Valmiki and Teli on the coast evolved a new language called Andhra.
+In the Census, the Grandhika dialect 232 on the coast was called the Valmiki.
+The Valmiki and Teli people on the coast evolved a new language called Andhra to facilitate communications between the two.
 Andhra was a mixture of only Teli and Valmiki.
 The white space along the coast, Godavari Delta, was the Andhra.
 The original Teli dialects on the coast lost their unique names.

-Languages were artificial, with standardized syntax and grammar, for mass communications (books, newspapers).
+Languages were artificial, with fabricated syntax and grammar, for mass communications (books, newspapers).
 Books are languages, not dialects.
-Dialects were natural: languages were man made.
-Andhra was a language, not a natural dialect.
+Dialects were natural, and languages were synthetic.
+Andhra was a language, not a dialect.

-The word Telugu did not exist before CP Brown (1853) popularized literary Andhra as Telugu in his now famous "Telugu Dictionary."
+The word Telugu did not exist before CP Brown (1853) popularized literary Andhra as Telugu.
+He used the word Telugu for the first time as a title of his now famous "Telugu Dictionary."